padajar/padajar.github.io/_posts/2026-01-21-taking-your-medicine.md

 A few things that I take active discomfort in that is very hard to stop feeling:

 * Specific types of self-reflection.
 This largely comes about when I’m forced to listen to myself — like many people, hearing a recording of my own voice just sounds *wrong*.
 I’ve gotten over this somewhat because of a cappella and voice training, for which improvement largely relies on listening to yourself repeatedly.
 And these days, I think I’m fairly fine with doing this, but it still feels *wrong* whenever I hear it.
 * Being seen negatively by others — I mean, who doesn’t?
-But in particular, I think i really dislike being seen as someone who doesn’t care about others, someone who isn’t competent at the things I want to be competent in (largely socioemotional things; I’m very fine with asking questions when I don’t understand something), and someone who is not friendly.
+But in particular, I think I really dislike being seen as someone who doesn’t care about others, someone who isn’t competent at the things I want to be competent in (largely socioemotional things; I’m very fine with asking questions when I don’t understand something), and someone who is not friendly.
 * Some things related to gender and transitioning — this isn’t the right place to talk about these things, but what’s true for many people is also true for me, in broad strokes.

 ---